Nikolay Chernyshevsky: Ideas and influence

 Karl Marx and Friedrich Engels studied Chernyshevsky's works and called him a "great Russian scholar and critic".

 A number of scholars have contended that Ayn Rand, who grew up in Russia when Chernyshevsky's novel was still influential and ubiquitous, was influenced by the book.

+Chernyshevsky favored realist aesthetics over the idealist aesthetics which were prevalent in Russia during the nineteenth century.
+In the 1930s, he was viewed as a revolutionary-democrat writer, and described as a major figure whose works anticipated the development of socialist realism.
+His works contributed to the development of Chinese Communist cultural politics and theories, particularly The Aesthetic Relations of Art to Reality, which Zhou Yang translated into Chinese in 1942, shortly before the Yan'an Talks.